reeshuffled/reeshuffled.github.io/_posts/2024-12-11-Romance-Is-Personally-Constructed.md

 ## Downstream Consequences

-* Romantic attraction/feelings is wanting to engage in romantic actions with a specific person
+* Romantic attraction/feelings/desire is wanting to engage in romantic actions with a specific person
     * Romantic actions are actions of that personally defined niche
     * I think confusion about romantic attraction is usually not whether or not you want to do romantic actions with someone, but *if* you can.
         * "Do I want to stay with this person forever?" versus "Could I stay with this person forever?"
+    * Passion may fade over time as it is more of an emotion, but romantic desire doesn't need wane over time
 * Romantic relationships are relationships where you engage in those actions with someone
     * Romantic partners are people who you engage in those actions with
     * Romantic love is love with a romantic partner